-This unit has a maximum hand-arm vibration level of 2.5 m/s^2 and whole body vibration level of 0.5 m/s^2 , based on measurements of identical machines per EN 1033 and EN 1032.
+This unit does not exceed a vibration level of 0.5 m/s^2 at the posterior based on measurements of identical machines per ISO 2631 procedures.

 Safety and Instruction Decals

 Safety decals and instructions are easily visible to the operator and are located near any area of potential danger.
 Replace any decal that is damaged or lost.